XBraid/xbraid/docs/Examples.md

 ## Running XBraid with Delta correction and Lyapunov Estimation

-XBraid is initialized as before, and most XBraid features are compatible, not including Richardson extrapolation, the XBraid_Adjoint feature, the *Residual* option, and spatial coarsening.
+XBraid is initialized as before, and most XBraid features are compatible, however, this does not include Richardson extrapolation, the XBraid_Adjoint feature, the *Residual* option, and spatial coarsening.
 Delta correction and Lyapunov estimation are turned on by calls to [braid_SetDeltaCorrection](@ref braid_SetDeltaCorrection) and [braid_SetLyapunovEstimation](@ref braid_SetDeltaCorrection), respectively, where the number of basis vectors desired (rank of low-rank Delta correction) and additional wrapper functions *InnerProd* and *InitBasis* are passed to XBraid and options regarding the estimation of Lyapunov vectors and exponents are set.
 Further, the function [braid_SetDeferDelta](@ref braid_SetDeferDelta) gives more options allowing Delta correction to be deferred to a later iteration, or a coarser grid.
-This is illustrated in the folowing exerpt from the *main()* function:
+This is illustrated in the folowing exerpt from this example's *main()* function:

          ...
          if (delta_rank > 0)